tqc1120/Nearest_Station/README.md

 The return format of the train station must be in GeoJSON.
 Return infomation should include: station name, station coordination, walking directions.
 2. Build an HTTP API to expose the function.
-3. Ensure the API does not search for the same location more than once at a time, even if multiple instances are running concurrently.
+3. Ensure the API does not search for the same location more than once at a time.
+(I use a database to store the searched information, so the same location will not be searched repeatedly.
+Also, I use a table as a lock so that before the first instance finishes processing, other instances can not start searching.)

+## Instructions
+    python3 main.py